Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/Handle-Ambiguity.md

     ...
 }
 ```
-No matter the input model is required or optional in spec, it is a required parameter in the signature.
-So we care about:
+No matter if the input model is required or optional in spec, it is a required parameter in the signature.
+So, what we care about are:
 ```C#
 OperationAsync(new Model());
 OperationAsync(new RequestContent());
 ```
-Then we find these calls are fine, so just keep these signatures.
+Then we find out these calls are fine, so just keep these signatures.

 ### Operation without both input and output
 Spec: